 Ink cartridges in tactical pens are designed to work in all kinds of weather.
 So even damp paper can’t stop the tool from working.

 Some tactical pens use a cap to protect the writing tip and striking tip.
 Others use a retractable button to reveal those items as needed.
 As with most pens, it’s easy to lose the cap, so you may want a retractable version.
 Additionally, without a retractable option, your tactical pen may be confiscated at the airport.

-A few tactical pens contain basic tools, such as a small knife blade, a bottle opener, or a hex wrench.
-This almost makes them more like a Swiss Army knife.
+A few tactical pens contain basic tools, such as a small blade, a bottle opener, or a hex wrench.
 However, these basic tools don’t work all that well in most cases.

-The price tag may surprise you at first glance, but these handy all-in-one tools have so many cool features that you’ll still be receiving a good value.
+The price tag may surprise you at first glance, but these handy all-in-one tools have so many cool features that you’ll still be receiving a good bang for your buck.